New Contexts for Old Texts: Unorthodox Texts and Monastic Manuscript Culture in Fourth- and Fifth-Century Egypt (NEWCONT)

 Project Organisation and Activities

 The NEWCONT-project is financed by a Starting Grant from the European Research Council (ERC).
 It is led by principal investigator Hugo Lundhaug, and also includes postdoctoral research fellow Lance Jenott and doctoral student Kristine Toft Rosland.
 It has a duration of five years (2012-2016) and will organise annual workshops and conferences.
 The first workshop, on "new philology" and the Nag Hammadi (and related) codices was held in Oslo in December 2012.
-The first conference will be held in December 2013.
-Further information on activities and job openings will appear here.
+A conference on the Nag Hammadi Codices in the context of fourth- and fifth-century Christianity in Egypt will be held in December 2013.